muranhuli/A-Two-Layer-Hypergraph-Hierarchy/README.md

-# Hierarchy-Decomposition-and-Construction-on-Hypergraphs
+# A Two-Layer Hierarchy for Investigating Hypergraphs Hierarchies

-the source code of Hierarchy Decomposition and Construction on Hypergraphs
+the source code of A Two-Layer Hierarchy for Investigating Hypergraphs Hierarchies.

 ## About the dataset